Pansophism: Pansophic principle

-The pansophic principle is one of the important principles of Comenius: that everything must be taught to everyone, as a guiding basis for education, something like universal education (Characteristica universalis).
+The pansophic principle is one of the important principles of Comenius: that everything must be taught to everyone, or in his words "to all men and from all points of view" (Great Didactic), as a guiding basis for education.
+This continues the idea of universal education (characteristica universalis).

 Pansophism was a term used generally by Comenius to describe his pedagogical philosophy.
 His book Pansophiae prodromus (1639) was published in London with the cooperation of Samuel Hartlib.
 It was followed by Pansophiae diatyposis.
 Pansophy in this sense has been defined as ‘full adult comprehension of the divine order of things’.
 He aimed to set up a Pansophic College, a precursor of later academic institutes He wrote his ideas for this in a tract Via lucis, written 1641/2 in London; he had to leave because the English Civil War was breaking out, and this work was eventually printed in 1668, in Amsterdam.

 The term was not original, having been applied by Bartolomeo Barbaro of Padua in his De omni scibili libri quadraginta: seu Prodromus pansophiae, from the middle of the sixteenth century.